Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 There's a couple of noteworthy things still to tackle:

-- Not that the bottom-up world update still stands.
+- Note that the bottom-up world update still stands.
 This means that e.g. steam has a tendency to immediately disperse when drawn in a vertical line (you can see this above).
-Strangely, this doesn't look too bad for gasses
+Luckily, this doesn't look too bad for gasses
 - We haven't dealt with higher order neighborhoods at all.
 See the discussion on this above.
-However, this wouldn't be too hard to add in at this stage
-- More generally, we might want to go towards a more realistic particle-style approach where we give each pixel a real velocity vector with ray check.
+However, this wouldn't be too hard to add in at this stage, and we might do so in an eventual next part.
+More generally, we might want to go towards a more realistic particle-style approach where we give each pixel a real velocity vector.
 This could also help to "splash up" liquids when a solid falls into them
 - Multithreading hasn't been dealt with at all -- but this is deliberately not a focus here.
-I'm also incapable quite honestly to implement this in JavaScript and p5.js
+I'm also quite honestly incapable to implement this in JavaScript and p5.js
-- The same goes for shaders and more "effects.
+- The same goes for shaders and more effects.
 Again, this is a bare-bones as close to the basic simulation as we can get exercise.
 Not a full game engine
-- And similarly, rigid bodies are not dealt with at all
+- And similarly, rigid body physics are not dealt with at all
-- However, I **am convinced** now that single buffered simulation engines can be a viable and workable alternative for cellular automata.
+- However, I am now convinced that single buffered simulation engines can be a viable and workable alternative for cellular automata.
 This comes with a lot of drawbacks (oscillation and so on), but also has nice benefits (interactions, more straightforward coding, faster)
 - Finally, something fun which we did tackle in an earlier part but didn't do here was pressure.
 I mentioned above that even a heuristic approach to do this (Dwarf Fortress style) is quite expensive.
-However, I do have a weird alternative idea for this: what if we go full rigid body simulation and simulate each particle as a unit circle but with mass determined by the distance from the bottom row?
-This could be easily investigated with something like [Box2D](https://box2d.org/), I think
+However, I do have a weird alternative idea for this: what if we not only adopt a full-on particle systems for the pixels but perhaps also simulate each particle as a unit circle in a more modern physics engine with mass determined by the distance from the bottom row?
+This could be easily investigated with something like [Box2D](https://box2d.org/), I think.
+Maybe also something for later

-In any case, these are some points to discuss for an optional Part 5, should it arrive.
+In any case, these are enough points to discuss for an optional Part 5, should it arrive.